collicutt-net/collicutt-net.github.io/_posts/2023-9-12-openai-chatgpt-nerfed.md

 Reasons for nerfing:

-- Legal reasons
+- Preparing for legal challenges
 - Preparing another product
 - They don't want to be responsible for the code it writes
 - Security concerns
-- Getting ready for regulation
+- Getting ready for extensive  (but why regulation on writing code?)

 I was expecting GenAI to get better at coding, but here we are, only a few months in, and it's considerably worse, basically unusable.
 Maybe it could be helpful with particular, singular functions, but it's not going to write a couple hundred line file for you.